 Travel the USA and encounter the extreme, from southern painted deserts to northern Alaskan glaciers, to the West Coast’s mystic redwoods.
-You may marvel at Yellowstone Park’s ancient geysers one day and crack a fresh-caught crab on San Francisco’s Bay on another.
+You may marvel at Yellowstone Park’s ancient geysers one day and crack a fresh-caught crab on San Francisco Bay on another.
 But it might be a challenge to fit it all into one trip.

-The USA shares the North American subcontinent with another former British colony (Canada) to the north and with Mexico and Central America to the south.
+The USA shares the North American subcontinent with another former British colony (Canada) to the north, and with Mexico and Central America to the south.
 The continental US consists of 49 contiguous states plus Hawaii and Alaska, which are all worth a visit.

-Diverse and vast, US geography ranges from the Arctic to the tropics, with granite mountains, grass prairies and painted deserts in between.
-And continental US offers the most geographical extremes; the lowest spot is 282 feet (86 meters) below sea level in Death Valley’s Badwater Basin and the highest point is Alaska’s 20,320-foot high (6,194m) Mount McKinley.
+Diverse and vast, US geography ranges from the Arctic to the tropics, with granite mountains, grass prairies, and painted deserts in between.
+And the continental US offers the most geographical extremes; the lowest spot is 282 feet (86 meters) below sea level in Death Valley’s Badwater Basin and the highest point is Alaska’s 20,320-foot high (6,194m) Mount McKinley.

-City focus: San Francisco
+City Focus: San Francisco

 San Francisco takes pride in its rough-and-tumble Barbary Coast history from the 1849 Gold Rush.
-Back then, rough-and-ready privateers, ladies of the night and fortune seekers landed on the muddy wharves to seek their fortunes in the gold fields of the nearby Sierra foothills.
+Back then, rough-and-ready privateers, ladies of the night, and fortune seekers landed on the muddy wharves to seek their fortunes in the goldfields of the nearby Sierra foothills.